The contact page is often one of the least considered parts of a website.

 -

-Is the mobile experience genuinely easy?
+Is the mobile experience actually easy?
 Test the page on a real phone and complete the form as if you were a customer.

 -

 Can any fields be removed?
-Only ask for information that is genuinely needed before the first reply.
+Only ask for the information you actually need before the first reply.

 -